MissVeronica/um-vcard-shortcode-button/README.md

 1. Version 1.1.0 Included a macro address

 ## Installation & Updates
-Download the zip file from the Green button and install or update as a new WP Plugin, activate the plugin.
+Download the ZIP file from the Green Code button and install or update as a new WP Plugin, activate the plugin.